Constitution of Kenya (1963): Legislature

 Kenya's legislature was bicameral with 41 Senators in the Senate and 129 Members in the House of Representatives.
 With the creation of the third amendment, the legislature became a unicameral National Assembly.

 Executive

-In 1963, the head of state was Queen Elizabeth II who was represented through a Governor-General in Kenya.
-This Governor-General could then select a Prime Minister from whichever political party had the majority in the House of Representatives.
+In 1963, the head of state was Queen Elizabeth II who was represented through a governor-general in Kenya.
+This governor-general could then select a prime minister from whichever political party had the majority in the House of Representatives.

 Judiciary

 Members of the judiciary were selected by the Judicial Service Commission.
 A Public Service Commission was created to establish a way for each of the six Regions to have representation in government.
 Primary function was to uphold the Constitution.

 Regions

 A highly contested section of the Constitution.
 Kenya essentially had two sources of power, central and regional, but power from the central government was always seen as a threat to the power of the regions.
-Minority groups in Kenya were able to petition for provisions to be added to the constitution in order to preserve some of their power.
+Minority groups in Kenya were able to petition for provisions to be added to the constitution to preserve some of their power.
 Under the Independence Constitution, seven regions were defined, each with their own legislature and Executive.